Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Force majeure leave is statutory (up to 3 days in 12 months) for when your immediate presence is urgently required due to injury or illness of a family member.
 It does not cover funerals or grieving.
 Bereavement leave is not statutory but is provided by most employers.

 Yes.
 It ensures consistency, gives managers guidance, and demonstrates commitment to employee wellbeing.
-Contact PurpleTree’s employment advice team for help drafting one.
+The PurpleTree employment advice team can help draft one.

 If a public holiday falls during bereavement leave, the employee retains their public holiday entitlement separately.